ML4AU/M3-GPU-jobs/README.md

-# Running Multi GPU Jobs on the MASSIVE M3 cluster
+# Running GPU and Multi GPU Jobs on the MASSIVE M3 cluster

 As machine learning and deep learning models continue to grow in size, and training datasets scale accordingly, there's an increased need to take advantage of GPU technology to accelerate model training.
-Researchers who need GPUs are turning to HPC facilities to get access to advanced GPU hardware.
+Researchers are turning to HPC facilities to get access to advanced GPU hardware.

 On MASSIVE, we provide interactive GPU access via our Strudel Desktop and JupyterLab interface.
 This allows researchers using machine learning